Unknown (2011 film): Cast

-Many German actors were cast for the film.
-Bock had previously starred in Inglourious Basterds (which also starred Diane Kruger) and The White Ribbon.
-Other cast includes Adnan Maral as a Turkish taxi driver and Petra Schmidt-Schaller as an immigration officer.
-Kruger herself is also German, despite playing a non-German character.

 Production

 Principal photography took place in early February 2010 in Berlin, Germany, and in the Studio Babelsberg film studios.
 The bridge the taxi plunges from is the Oberbaumbrücke.
 The Friedrichstraße was blocked for several nights for the shooting of a car chase.
 Some of the shooting was done in the Hotel Adlon.
 Locations include the Neue Nationalgalerie, Berlin Hauptbahnhof, Berlin Friedrichstraße station, Pariser Platz, Museum Island, the Oranienburger Straße in Berlin and the Leipzig/Halle Airport.
 According to Andrew Rona, the budget was $40 million.
 Producer Joel Silver's US company Dark Castle Entertainment contributed $30 million.
 German public film funds supported the production with €4.65 million (more than $6 million).
 The working title was Unknown White Male.

 Release

 Unknown was screened out of competition at the 61st Berlin International Film Festival.
 It was released in the United States on 18 February 2011.

 Critical response

-On Rotten Tomatoes, a review aggregator, the film has an approval rating of 55% based on 200 reviews; the average rating is 5.81/10.
-The site's critical consensus reads, "Liam Neeson elevates the proceedings considerably, but Unknown is ultimately too derivative – and implausible – to take advantage of its intriguing premise."
-On Metacritic the film has an average weighted score of 56 out of 100, based on 38 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Richard Roeper gave the film a B+ and wrote, "At times, Unknown stretches plausibility to the near breaking point, but it's so well paced and the performances are so strong and most of the questions are ultimately answered.
 This is a very solid thriller."
 Justin Chang of Variety called it "an emotionally and psychologically threadbare exercise".